carlos8f/salty/README.md

 - supports anonymous-sender or signed/verified messaging
 - sharable pubkey string that can fit in a single tweet
+- does NOT use your ssh keys, pgp keys, or anything RSA.
+- encrypt public key is always ephemeral, so no leaked metadata
+- sender identity is deniable, unless they explicitly commit to sign the message
+- file length is hidden with padding
 - fast, streaming encryption over large (multi-GB) files
 - public signing/verifying with detached signatures
 - binary or "ascii armor" PEM output